 In the preceding development literature of the 1950s-1970s, the role of a "Developmental State" in a country was widely acknowledged.
-This role was subsequently called into question, and by the 1990s culminated in a new ideology widely known as the "Washington Consensus".
+This role was subsequently called into question, which by the 1990s culminated in a new ideology widely known as the "Washington Consensus".
 This new ideology stressed the single role of the market, eschewing much of the traditional role assigned to the State.
 What was the nature of the role of the Chinese State in leading the country's economic development and social transformation in the first 30 years of the PRC, and what changes did economic reforms subsequently bring to this role?
-And given the size of the country, the central-local government relationship has been an enduring theme in China's political governance, with the important challenge being to effectively combine appropriate central stewardship with sufficient local initiative and activism.
+Moreover, given the size of the country, the central-local government relationship has also become an enduring theme in China's political governance, with the important challenge being to effectively combine appropriate central stewardship with sufficient local initiative and activism.
 Has China managed to meet this challenge successfully?
 These are among the issues to be addressed in this lecture.

-- a) The concept of "Developmental State"; - b) Has the Chinese government been a "Developmental State: Observations from some African colleagues; - c) The role of the market and the State; - d) The need for central stewardship but with local initiatives and activism; - e) Example: Financing for development; - f) A key challenge: public land as a source of local government financing; - g) Impact on urbanization and other social implications.
+- a) The concept of "Developmental State"; - b) Has the Chinese government been a "Developmental State: Observations from some African colleagues; - c) The role of the market and the State; - d) The need for central stewardship but with local initiatives and activism; - e) A key challenge: local public financing for development; - f) Example: public land as a source of local public financing; - g) Impact on urbanization and other social implications.